rlg2161/friendsAPI/README.md

 Unit tests are supposed to test a particular function to ensure that it behaves correctly (and deterministically).
 The are not supposed to hit any outside resources - those that are required can be mocked.
-This helps to ensure that unit tests run quickly and that your test suite will not fail do to an issue out of your control (ex: test database is down).
+This helps to ensure that unit tests run quickly and that your test suite will not fail due to an issue out of your control (ex: test database is down).

 For this particular application, I do not believe there is all that much to unit test as is.
 Baseline postgres functionality is well documented and maintained in the official postgres package